Gladear/phoenix_profiler/README.md

 * `:enable` - When set to `false`, disables profiling by default.
 You can always enable profiling on a request via `enable/1`.
 Defaults to `true`.

+* `:except_patterns` - A list of path where the profiler should not be enabled.
+Defaults to `[["phoenix", "live_reload", "frame"]]`.
+If you override it, make sure to include the default patterns.
+All paths that starts with the given pattern will be excluded.

 * `:toolbar_attrs` - HTML attributes to be given to the element injected for the toolbar.
 Expects a keyword list of atom keys and string values.
 Defaults to `[]`.